MetOffice/git-working-practices/episodes/02-branching.md

   simultaneously in the same repository.

 The Feature Branch model is sometimes called GitHub Flow.
-Note that all branches and commits exist within the single GitHub, ***origin***, repository (and are therefore easily visible by anyone who has read access to the repository) and any contributor can write to any branch that has not been explicitly protected.
+Note that all branches and commits exist within the single GitHub, origin repository.
+They are  visible to anyone who has read access to the repository.
+Any contributor can write to any branch that is not explicitly protected.

 ```mermaid
 ---